 The field of higher education in prison consists of a diverse community of people who come to this work for many different reasons.
-In particular, we believe that the knowledge and contributions from currently and formerly incarcerated people is critical for the field of higher education in prison.
+In particular, we believe that the knowledge and contributions from currently and formerly incarcerated people are critical for the field of higher education in prison.

 College in prison programs can foster the opportunity to build solidarity around the shared goal of dismantling the prison industrial complex through providing access to higher education.

 “Education was literally this rehabilitative thing for me and has helped propel me to where I am today.”

 “We have people who want to learn and who are eager to improve their lives and yet the narrative is that they are not deserving of that.”